privacypass/challenge-bypass-extension/docs/PROTOCOL.md

     and checks that `c == c'`.

 If all users share a consistent view of the tuple `(G, Y)` for each key epoch, they can all prove that the tokens they have been issued share the same anonymity set with respect to `x`.
 One way to ensure this consistent view is to pin the same accepted commitments in each copy of the client and use software update mechanisms for rotation.
-A more flexible way is to pin a reference that allows each client to fetch the latest version of the key from a trusted location; we examine this possibility [below](#tor-specific-public-key-publication).
-We currently use the former method but plan to migrate to the latter in the near future.
-This means that we will pin commitments for each key that will be accepted for signing in the extension directly (see config.js).

 ## Batch Requests